-A. Course placement - When the student transfers before or during the school year, the receiving state school shall initially honor placement of the student in educational

-1 courses based on the student's enrollment in the sending
+A. Course placement - When the student transfers before or during the school year, the receiving state school shall initially honor placement of the student in educational courses based on the student's enrollment in the sending

-2 state school and/or educational assessments conducted at

-3 the school in the sending state if the courses are

-4 offered.
-Course placement includes but is not limited to

-Honors, International Baccalaureate, Advanced Placement,

-vocational, technical and career pathways courses.

-7 Continuing the student's academic program from the

-8 previous school and promoting placement in academically

-and career challenging courses should be paramount when

-10 considering placement.
-This does not preclude the school

-in the receiving state from performing subsequent

-12 evaluations to ensure appropriate placement and continued

-enrollment of the student in the course(s).
+1 state school and/or educational assessments conducted at 2 the school in the sending state if the courses are 3 offered.
+Course placement includes, but is not limited to, Honors, International Baccalaureate, Advanced 4 5 Placement, vocational, technical and career pathways 6 courses.
+Continuing the student's academic program from 7 the previous school and promoting placement in 8 academically and career challenging courses should be 9 paramount when considering placement.
+This does not 10 preclude the school in the receiving state from 11 performing subsequent evaluations to ensure appropriate 12 placement and continued enrollment of the student in the course(s).

-- 14 В. Educational program placement - The receiving state 15 school shall initially honor placement of the student in 16 educational programs based on current educational 17 assessments conducted at the school in the sending state 18 or participation/placement in like programs in the 19 sending state.
-Such programs include, but are not limited 20 to: 1) gifted and talented programs; and 2) English as a 21 second language (ESL).
-This does not preclude the school 22 in the receiving state from performing subsequent 23 evaluations to ensure appropriate placement of the 24 student. - 25 C. Special education services 1) In compliance with the 26 federal requirements of the Individuals with Disabilities 27 Education Act (IDEA), 20 U.S.C.A.
-Section 1400 et seq, 28 the receiving state shall initially provide comparable 29 services to a student with disabilities based on his/her 30 current Individualized Education Program (IEP); and 2) In
+- B. Educational program placement The receiving state school shall initially honor placement of the student in educational programs based on current educational assessments conducted at the school in the sending state or participation/placement in like programs in the sending state.
+Such programs include, but are not limited to: 1) gifted and talented programs; and 2) English as a second language (ESL).
+This does not preclude the school in the receiving state from performing subsequent evaluations to ensure appropriate placement of the student. - C. Special education services 1) In compliance with the federal requirements of the Individuals with Disabilities the receiving state shall initially provide comparable services to a student with disabilities based on his/her current Individualized Education Program (IEP); and 2) In